DataFire/Integrations/integrations/generated/google_bigquerydatatransfer/README.md

   * runs `array`: The transfer runs that were scheduled.
     * items [TransferRun](#transferrun)

+### Status
+* Status `object`: The `Status` type defines a logical error model that is suitable for different
+  * code `integer`: The status code, which should be an enum value of google.rpc.Code.
+  * details `array`: A list of messages that carry the error details.
+There is a common set of
+    * items `object`
+  * message `string`: A developer-facing error message, which should be in English.
+Any

 ### TransferConfig
 * TransferConfig `object`: Represents a data transfer configuration.
 A transfer configuration
   * dataRefreshWindowDays `integer`: The number of days to look back to automatically refresh the data.